Pomax/Claude-VS-Code-Extension-patches/README.md

 ### How many tokens will that cost me?

 You don't care.
 If you did, you wouldn't be paying Anthropic to use Claude.
+You'd be using a service like DeepSeek, or running your own local LLM.

 ## What got improved: